dufferzafar/win-butler/README.md

 An Autohotkey script to help you with common windows tasks, a life-saver that I just can't live without.

-Sadly, this script was never written for newbies, so there isn't a fancy settings GUI that allows you to customise things, I could have gone through the pain of creating one, but at the end of the day - I know I won't use it.

-To make changes and tweak things to suit your needs, you'll have to dig through the code but don't worry as there are a hell lot of comments to guide you.

 ## Table of Contents

 * [Usage Instructions](#usage)